 While the proposed activities could result in increased use on surrounding trails, the difference in difficulty level between the trails in the proposed mountain bike park and the surrounding trails would likely limit this overflow use.
 The trails in the proposed mountain bike park would be geared towards beginner and intermediate level riders and families, providing opportunities for downhill riding.
 The surrounding network of mountain bike trails are more appropriate for intermediate to advanced riders with the skills and fitness necessary to ride narrow, single-track, cross-country trails with natural obstacles.
-However, there would likely be an increase in use on the surrounding trails because riders who previously were deterred by long uphill climbs could instead ride the gondola to access this larger network of mountain biking trails.
+However, there would likely be an increase in use on the surrounding trails because riders who previously were deterred by long uphill climbs could instead ride the gGondola to access this larger network of mountain biking trails.
 Nevertheless, while the proposed projects would facilitate access to surrounding NFS trails, the surrounding network of trails requires a level of skill that would somewhat limit the amount of use depending upon the level of effort required to access these trails.
 The proposed Panorama trail and the existing Van Sickle Connector Trail, Monument Trail and Cold Creek Trail would require very little uphill or cross country riding to access and are anticipated to have the greatest increase in use.

-Increased use of the Van Sickle Connector Trail is anticipated as many intermediate to advance riders in the proposed mountain bike park would likely choose to ride down to Heavenly Village via this trail rather than downloading in the Gondola.
+Increased use of the Van Sickle Connector Trail is anticipated as many some intermediate to advance riders in the proposed mountain bike park would likely could choose to ride down to Heavenly Village via this trail rather than downloading in the Gondola.
 Most of these riders would likely be cross-country riders, but increased bike traffic on this trail could conflict with other users on this multi-use trail.
 For example: 1) a hiker might not expect to encounter bikers during their recreational excursion, and a deviation from this expectation could impact their experience, 2) trail conditions could degrade as a result of increased use if corresponding increases in maintenance does not occur, causing use conflicts, or 3) increases in traffic could cause congestion in steep and narrow areas of existing trails, causing use conflicts.
 Lift access to the top of the Van Sickle Connector Trail could also attract downhill mountain bikers.
 Because downhill mountain bikers travel at much higher speeds than most other users, an increase in downhill bike traffic on the Van Sickle Connector Trail could lead to use conflicts.
-However, because the proposed projects within Heavenly's SUP area would be designed for cross-country mountain biking rather than downhill, the supply of downhill-appropriate trails in this vicinity would remain small.
-Educational signage on use etiquette would be used around the bike park and within the resort to encourage trail sharing and appropriate trail behavior.
-Thus while the Van Sickle Connector Trail could theoretically be utilized by downhill mountain bikers, there would be no other trails in the vicinity and it is not likely that many downhillers would choose to ride laps on the Van Sickle Connector Trail.
-However, because downhill bike use on this trail could create significant use conflicts on the Van Sickle Connector Trail, user experience would be monitored.
-Additionally, extensive signage would be installed at the top of the propose Panorama Trail and existing Van Sickle Connector Trail to alert riders of the shared-use nature of this trail segment, along with proper right-of-way guidance.
+However, it is unlikely that there would be an increased focus on downhill mountain biking on the Van Sickle Connector Trail for the following reasons: